slang-i18n/slang/README.md

 }
 ```

 Here we know that all objects inside `whatsNew` have the same attributes.
-We also know that `firstPage` and all children of `pages` have common attributes.
-Let's create 2 interfaces `PageData` and `NewsData`.
+Let's name these objects `ChangeData`.

 ```yaml
 # File: build.yaml